Helping children feel nurtured, supported and heard through divorce, separation and break up.

 Fortunately, you can help your children during this time of change by consciously minimising the tension that this situation creates, being patient while everyone adjusts to the new situation, and responding openly and honestly to your children’s concerns, worries and questions so that you can help and support them through this difficult time.

-At the centre of my work with parents going through separation, divorce or break up, is my passion to help the whole family, and particularly the children, to feel nurtured, supported and heard, and for them not to be damaged or traumatised by the whole experience.
+My passion is to help the whole family, and particularly your children, to feel nurtured, supported and heard, and for them not to be damaged or traumatised by the whole experience.

 Here are some of the important things children need to hear from you at this time: